sahurazz001/amzon-clone/README.md

 # amzon-clone
-this is a amazon clone in using HTML CSS
+this is a amazon clone in using HTML CSS - this is my first front end page - Raj sahu